Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Higher-order symmetries: A closer look

-As we have seen in the previous sections, the general tools developed in this paper can be used to calculate thermodynamical quantities for non-interacting spin-$s$ ensembles and ensembles with arbitrary $SU(d)$-symmetry.
-Beyond these applications, our also framework makes it possible to analyse the anatomy of the steady states of such ensembles on the level of individual irreps.
-To illustrate this approach, which can provide further insights into the role of higher-order symmetries, we consider the change in the reduced non-equilibrium free energy as defined in Eq.~\eqref{equ:FreeEnergyChange}.
+To illustrate this approach, which can provide further insights into the role of higher-order symmetries, we first consider the change in the reduced non-equilibrium free energy as defined in Eq.~\eqref{equ:FreeEnergyChange}.
 For a quantitative comparison between the different symmetry groups, we choose the coefficients $a_i$ in the single-particle Hamiltonian $h= \sum_i a_i d_i$ to reproduce the ladder spectrum $\varepsilon_i = -(d+1)/2 + i$.
 With this choice we first plot the non-equilibrium free energy change as function of the inverse bath temperature $\beta$ in Fig.~\ref{fig:FreeEnergyD}.
 We see that, for all bath temperatures, $\abs{\Delta \tilde{F}}$ increases with the order $d$ of the applied symmetry group.
-It remains however unclear what changes in the internal structure of the ensemble's steady state are responsible for this increase.

-We now focus on the role of the individual irreps.
+To understand this effect better, we now focus on the role of the individual irreps.
 In Fig.~\ref{fig:free_energy_terms}, we decompose $\Delta \tilde{F}_{\beta,\beta_0} = \sum_\lambda p^\lambda_{\beta_0} \Delta \tilde{F}^\lambda_{\beta,\beta_0}$ into contributions from the individual irreps $\lambda$; the size of each dot in these plots indicates the relative probability of occupying a particular irrep.
 For spin ensembles, the maximal angular momentum irrep $J = ns$, which has the largest dimension $d_\text{max}=2ns + 1$, is the predominantly occupied irrep in the limit $\beta_0\rightarrow\infty$.
-For $SU(d)$, the symmetric irrep, which does not generally have the largest dimension, is most occupied for large $\beta_0$.
-Thus, for spin ensembles, the dominant contribution to the free energy change can only shift to a lower-dimensional irrep as $\beta_0$ decreases.
-By contrast, for $SU(d)$-ensembles with $d>2$, one typically observes a shift towards a higher-dimensional irrep, see Fig.~\ref{fig:free_energy_terms}.
+For $\mathrm{SU}(d)$, the symmetric irrep, which does not generally have the largest dimension, is most occupied for large $\beta_0$.
+Thus, for spin ensembles, the dominant contribution to the free energy change can only shift to a lower-dimensional irrep as $\beta_0$ decreases to a moderate value -- see Fig.~\ref{fig:free_energy_terms}.
+By contrast, for $\mathrm{SU}(d)$-ensembles with $d>2$, one observes a shift towards a higher-dimensional irrep.